tomzx/blog.tomrochette.com-content/agi/seed-ai/article.md

 ## Generate a function which fulfills a given specification (pre/post-conditions)

 ## Build an application constructively
 If we were to iteratively generate every program from the empty string to programs such as `return 133;`, many of these valid (returning a value) programs would return either a number (signed/unsigned, integer/float/double) or a string.
 If we were to assign a unique identifier to each of these unique functions, we'd have millions of these simply returning numbers.
-However, most of us know that these functions could be summarized into something like `int a3231(int number) { return number; }`.
-Thus our program would need to be able to generalize such concepts or pay the cost of storing billions of intrinsic values like these in functions.
+However, most of us know that these functions could be generalized into something like `int a3231(int number) { return number; }` (however such function is so simple it is basically a value pass-through).
+Thus our seed AI would need to be able to generalize such concepts or pay the cost of storing billions of intrinsic values like these in functions.

+# Capabilities of a seed AI
+* Generalize/Refactor similar function
+* Understand what data structures are iterated over and what is being done over this data

 # Heuristics
 * Prefer lookup/hashing over search/predicate testing

+# What do programmers do to improve code?
+(tentatively sorted from easiest to automate to hardest)

+* Detect and fix defects
+	* Invalid syntax
+	* Incorrect logic
+	* Use of proper types
+* Remove dead code
+* Define and follow code style standard
+* Use more appropriate data structures for the given use cases
+* Reduce code complexity
+	* Law of Demeter
+	* Limit on functions/methods line count
+	* Cyclomatic complexity
+* Create test cases to ensure code stability during changes
+* Refactor improper architecture
+	* Properly define classes responsabilities
+	* Properly define classes collaborators
+	* Reduce coupling

 # Sources